regenwatchdog/regenwatchdog.github.io/_posts/2020-08-31-august-news-roundup.md

 The Mayor introduced the [requirement to ballot residents](https://estatewatch.london/approved/ballotexemptions/) in 2018 and while the GLA keeps a [list of estates where positive ballots have taken place](https://www.london.gov.uk/what-we-do/housing-and-land/increasing-housing-supply/estate-regeneration-data), it doesn't record ballots where residents voted against redevelopment.

-## Grahame Park estate - developer paid to influence planning policy
+## Grahame Park estate - developer influenced planning policy
 Barnet's regeneration of the [Grahame Park estate](https://estatewatch.london/estates/barnet/grahamepark/) has come under criticism in an [investigation](https://www.theguardian.com/politics/2020/aug/23/revealed-councils-accept-payments-from-developers-to-fund-planning-guidelines) by the Guardian.

 <img src="/images/grahame.png" class="img-fluid rounded img-thumbnail" width="50%">